METASHONGKONG/ESP8266-Lua-NEW/README.md

 * Deleted the PM2.5,RGB API
 * Add error handling to prevent reboot issue(Wrong API or exceed the range 0-1023)
 * Code consolidation and Bug fixed

-* Bug fix: PWM value must be in the range 0-1023
-* Bug fix: PWM interahcnge with digital, digital can be used
-* Showed the NodeOne OS version page in "input wifi" mode only
-* Showed one more digit of chipID
-* Code consolidation

 Version 1.3 [10/Nov/2016]
 * Bug fix: PWM value must be in the range 0-1023